-Get ready – yesterday (January 7), BTS confirmed their new album ‘Map Of The Soul: 7’ is on the way.
-For the wider world, that might not mean too much but, for members of the BTS ARMY, it signals the start of a whole load of theorising and intensive research.
-So far, the ideas around ‘Map Of The Soul: 7’ are many and complex, indicating that another deep, meaningful record will soon be with us.
+Buckle up – BTS have released their new album ‘Map Of The Soul: 7’.
+For members of the BTS ARMY, it signals the start of a whole load of theorising and intensive research.
+The ideas around ‘Map Of The Soul: 7’ are many and complex, and typically of the band – who love to cram symbolism into their music – it’s another record bursting with hidden meanings.

 - Read more: BTS bring the ‘Love Yourself’ era to a close with powerful and moving homecoming show in Seoul